kevinyswong/kevinyswong.github.io/index.md

   (photos from Blind Magazine) that my doleful, forsaken spirits were revived when the sights and sounds and people reminded me of the golden days!
 How I held my breath until then!
 How I savored every moment surrounded by the graffiti in the subway!
 How I long for those days still!
-What great joy I had those days!
+What great joy I had in those days!
 As a matter of fact, if you look carefully, you might find me in one of the snapshots enjoying myself!
 To this day, I still have one of those glamorous photos framed in my bedroom, for nostalgia's sake!
-Woody Allen portrayed a corrupt, degraded New York in his 1979 movie MANHATTAN, but his abomination does little to deter me from my memories of the city's former glory, its littered and poorly lit streets full of questionable people!
+Woody Allen portrayed a corrupt, degraded New York in his 1979 movie, MANHATTAN, but his abomination does little to deter me from my memories of the city's former glory, its littered and poorly lit streets full of shade, sketch, and graphite on the walls!
 I am still holding my breath!

   But we are speaking of immigration!
 Was it a problem?
 Considering the massive influx of immigrations, how could the federal government not get involved with